 Next, I made my way to the Art Gallery of Algoma.
-Celebrating its 41st year, the Art Gallery of Algoma is the only collecting public gallery between Sudbury and Thunder Bay.
+For 40 years and counting, the Art Gallery of Algoma is the only collecting public gallery between Sudbury and Thunder Bay.
 Their collection of 5000+ pieces encompasses a wide variety of artists, including many Group of Seven originals as well as Aboriginal works.
 Right now, their exhibition “Celebrate Canada ~ Celebrate Art” is on until September 29th, followed by their new exhibition, “Light in the Land ~ the Nature of Canada” opening October 5th.
+Visit their website to see what exhibition will be available during your visit.
 Outside you’ll also find large contemporary works in the Elsie Savoie Sculpture Park as the sculptures are sprinkled along the waterfront.

 Just down the road is the Canadian Bushplane Heritage Centre and our third stop.
 I’m no aviation nut (I honestly know little nor have much interest in planes other than for travelling purposes) but this museum AMAZED me!
 Each of the planes has been restored thanks to the staff and volunteers of the museum.
 Some have come to them battered, torn, and even burnt to a crisp.
 You can see them working in the back on their latest projects while you admire the finished vessels.
 There are even a few you can go inside!
 From versatile aircrafts like the DHC-2 Beaver to one of a kind experimental planes like the Macgregor MG-65, there are so many stories housed under one roof.
 Be sure to check their website as they host a plethora of events like their Bushplane Days event as well as a gift and craft show come Christmas time.